How to Control Diabetes by Basil or Ocimum

 The gel penetrates deep into the layers of the skin and regenerates the cells and has anti-ageing properties.
 So take two tablespoons of gel thrice a day.

 It can dry up the tissue secretions by penetrating deep inside the tissues.
 The tissue restoration power of Ocimum helps in quick healing of sore muscles, sprains, psoriasis, bruises, burns, scalds and sunburn.

 The leaf juice mixed with ginger is given to the kids with stomach aches.

 The juice mixed with black pepper is used to treat the fever.

-Fresh juice of ocimum leaves when used as nasal drops helps to relieve headache and the diseases of head and neck.
+Fresh juice of Ocimum leaves, when used as nasal drops, helps to relieve a headache and the diseases of head and neck.

 It helps in indigestion, constipation and intestinal parasites.
-The detoxification properties of ocimum aids in digestion and cleans the intestines.
-For this purpose the juice of ocimum leaves are taken at least twice a day to observe drastic improvements.
+The detoxification properties of Ocimum aids in digestion and cleanse the intestines.
+For this purpose, the juice of ocimum leaves is taken at least twice a day to observe drastic improvements.